renaissance-benchmarks/renaissance/README.md

 - `scrabble` - Solves the Scrabble puzzle using JDK Streams.
   \
   Default repetitions: 50; GPL2 license, GPL3 distribution; Supported JVM: 11 and later

+#### kotlin

+- `http4k` - Runs the http4k server and tests the throughput of the server by sending requests to the server.
+  \
+  Default repetitions: 10; APACHE2 license, MIT distribution; Supported JVM: 11 and later

 #### scala